The Account Services Department of an Advertising Agency

 Inside an Ad Agency: What Does the Account Services Department Do?

 One of the largest departments in any advertising agency is account services.
-Once referred to as the "suits" (because they were always more formally-dressed than any other department), account services brings together the client and the creative department.
+Once referred to as the "suits," because they always dressed in more formal clothing than other departments, account services brings together the client and the creative department.

-The main job of the account services department is to keep work flowing into the agency, by establishing good relationships with clients, and constantly overseeing the work being done by the creative department.
-Account services will meet with clients, take requests for work, and write briefs.
-They will also act as the go-between, presenting work, and bringing feedback from the client.
+The main job of the account services department is to keep work flowing into the agency, by establishing good relationships with clients and constantly overseeing the creative department's work.
+Account services meets with clients, takes requests for work, and writes briefs.
+They also act as the go-between, presenting work to, and bringing feedback from, the client.

-When a client relationship begins to go sour, for whatever reason, the members of the account services department will know about it before anyone else.
-It is their job to be proactive and maintain a good working relationship because without clients there is no ad agency.
+When a client relationship sours for whatever reason, the members of the account services department know about it before anyone else.
+It is their job to be proactive and maintain a good working relationship because without clients, there is no ad agency.

-Let's take a look at the major roles of the account services department.
-These are the key positions, many departments will have additional roles within these, including junior and senior positions.
-In smaller shops, there may only be a few people to do the work of many.
+While account services roles are relatively standard industry-wise, many departments have additional roles within the standard roles, including junior and senior positions.
+In smaller shops, only a few people may do the work of many.

-The entry-level job in the account services department, the account coordinator is a learning role for a graduate or someone new to this side of the business.
-Although a lot of time will be spent on the administration side of the account, this is a stepping stone to the many duties of an Account Executive.
+The entry-level job in the account services department, the account coordinator is a learning role for a graduate or someone new to the business.
+Although a lot of time will be spent on the administration side of the account, this is a stepping stone to the many duties of an account executive.

-The AE will also handle budgets, pitches, timing of jobs (in conjunction with traffic) and the day to day running of the account.
-The AE will report to the Account Manager, or sometimes to the Account
+The AE usually takes assignments from clients, working with them to create creative briefs for the creative department.
+The AE also handles budgets, pitches, timing of jobs (in conjunction with traffic), and the day-to-day running of the account.
+The AE reports to the account manager, or sometimes to the account director.

-A more senior role, the account manager will be the main point of contact for one or two specific accounts.
+A more senior role, the account manager is the main point of contact for one or two specific accounts.
 While they may not oversee the day-to-day running of the account, they are responsible for managing that account and maintaining an excellent client relationship.
-The account manager will establish budgets with the client, be there for conflict resolutions, ensure timely deliverables, write creative briefs and approve payments to and from the client.
+The account manager establishes budgets with the client, is there for conflict resolution, ensures timely deliverables, writes creative briefs, and approves payments to and from the client.